answersLogoWhite

 People with bigger feet have higher intelligence, and people with smaller feet have lower intelligence.
 In other words, foot size is correlated with intelligence.
 However, it's clear that if I could have made my feet bigger it would not have made me more intelligent.
 In other words, in increase in foot size is not a cause of greater intelligence.
 That's what 'correlation does not imply causation' means.

-Why does a correlation of -0.9 mean?
+What does a positive or negative correlation mean?

 Related Questions